 We'll use the profile switcher again to select Euan and then select any user from the People directory.
 With his department updated, Euan can now update any user's title and department.

 If we were using an RBAC model, we would have had to explicitly give Euan the role of

 editor to give him permissions to perform this action.
 Using the ABAC model we were able to modify the value of an existing attribute (

 department) to grant him this permission dynamically.

 In this section we learned how powerful of an authorization model ABAC is, and how it can be used to create a dynamic authorization behavior - based on user attributes.
-We saw how it lets us define more granular authorization models that can take into account an arbitrary number of attributes.
+We saw how it lets us define more granular authorization models that can take into account an arbitrary number of properties.
 In some cases, using RBAC will not be enough to address all the complex scenarios present in the application.
 In those cases, we can rely on ABAC to provide us with a more granular and dynamic authorization model.